There are two kinds of resume-reviewers: those who speed-read and those who read for details.

 Your resume needs to satisfy both of them.
 Even if your resume is a one-page stunner or a two-page home-runner, make it so it’s easy for the reader to digest all your best points.
 Trust us, they’ll appreciate all the thought you’ve put into organizing all that information in a systematic and visually engaging way.

 You don’t have to be a pro designer to get it right.
-You can follow the tips we’ve listed out in this article, based on some of the best accent color resumes out there or try our resume builder tool.
+You can follow the tips we’ve listed out in this article, based on some of the best accent color resumes out there, or try our resume builder tool.
 Canva also has a wide array of templates from simple to unique resume templates you can use, some of which we included here.

 Make your life easier when working with color by assigning roles to each color in your palette early on.
 As a rule of thumb, start out by making one color dominant, one secondary, and one an accent.
 Make things easier by using black and white as a base and adding in a third color.